antonrh/anydi/docs/usage/providers/basics.md

-# Provider Basics
+# Provider basics

-Providers are the main part of `AnyDI`.
-A provider is a function or class that returns an instance of a specific type.
+A provider is a function or a class that returns an instance of one type.
+You register it with `Container`, and from then on the container can resolve that type wherever it is asked for.
-After you register a provider with `Container`, you can use it to resolve dependencies in your application.

 ## Registering providers